 Which materials can I take into academic exams?

-This is the second of three lessons about Exam Preparation.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Exam Preparation.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind students of the concept of university examinations